Disney animators' strike: Background

+Labor action

 The SCG and Sorrell started meeting on a regular basis at the Hollywood Hotel from the start of 1941 to hear Disney workers' grievances and plan a unionization effort.
 Many animators, including Art Babbitt, grew dissatisfied and joined the SCG.
 Babbitt was one of Disney's best-paid animators, though he was sympathetic to low-ranking employees and openly disliked Disney.
 Babbitt had previously been a senior official in the Disney company union, the Federation of Screen Cartoonists, but had become frustrated due to being unable to effect change in that position.
 Disney saw no problem with the structure, believing it was his studio to run and that his employees should be grateful to him for providing the new studio space.

 Sorrell, along with Babbitt and Bill Littlejohn, approached Disney and demanded he unionize his studio, but Disney refused.
 In February 1941, Disney gathered all 1,200 employees in his auditorium for a speech:

+The assembly was poorly received, and more employees joined the SCG.
+Tensions between Disney and Babbitt reached a peak when Disney began to see Babbitt as having personally betrayed him by becoming a union leader.
+Disney fired Babbitt along with 16 other employees who were members of the SCG.